echoreader/echoreader.blog/src/posts/how-to-do-seo-for-website-step-by-step.md

 date: 2025-11-06
 layout: post.njk
 permalink: "/how-to-do-seo-for-website-step-by-step/"
 excerpt: Unlock the secrets of SEO with our comprehensive step-by-step guide.
-Enhance your website's visibility and drive more organic traffic today!
+Enhance your website visibility and drive more organic traffic today!
 author: "Echo Reader"
-category: "seo"
+category: "search-engine-optimization"
 tags:
   - website
   - guide
+  - seo
 ---

 Of course.
 As an SEO specialist who has been optimizing websites since before Google's "Florida" update, I've seen the practice evolve from keyword stuffing to a sophisticated discipline balancing technical excellence, user-centric content, and strategic marketing.
 Many are intimidated by **SEO**, but I've found it to be a logical, systematic process that anyone can learn.